GERMAN INVASION OF POLAND DURING WW2

 • Hitler is appointed Chancellor by President Hindenburg (January 30).

-• Dachau concentration camp is constructed to hold Hitler's enemies.
+• Dachau concentration camp is constructed to hold Hitler's political opponents.

 1934